Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Data sets

-For a better visualization, Wiener-filtered versions of the all-sky density projection of the external catalogues, as well as the \Planck\ \kap\ map, are shown in Fig.~\ref{fig:surveys_maps}, which are constructed from the theoretical power spectra obtained as described in Sect.~\ref{sec:data_sims}.
-The corresponding angular power spectra are given in Fig.~\ref{fig:surveys_cls}.
-We show the auto- and the cross- angular spectra for all the LSS tracers: dashed lines and points correspond to the theoretical model and the data measurements, respectively (red for auto-spectra, and blue for cross-spectra); grey areas represent their $1\,\sigma$ sampling uncertainties due to cosmic variance.
-All these spectra have been corrected from the mask coupling following the {\tt MASTER} approach~\citep{Hivon2002}.
-Notice that the \Planck\ lensing convergence map (\kap) only contains information for multipoles $\ell > 8$~\citep[see][for details]{planck2014-a17}.
-The two maps based on the \wise\ catalogues (\wagn\ and \wg) exhibit some extra signal at the largest scales (clearly seen not only in the auto-spectra, but also in their cross-power spectra with other surveys).
-We identify this with some systematics present in these catalogues and, therefore, as a baseline, we only consider multipoles $\ell > 9$ for these two surveys.
+For a better visualization, Wiener-filtered versions of the all-sky density projection of the external catalogues, as well as the \Planck\ \kap\ map, are shown in Fig.~\ref{fig:surveys_maps}.
+These are constructed from the theoretical power spectra obtained as described in Sect.~\ref{sec:data_sims}.
+In Fig.~\ref{fig:surveys_cls}, we show the angular auto- and the cross-power angular spectra for all the LSS tracers: dashed lines and points correspond to the theoretical model and the data measurements, respectively (red for auto-spectra, and blue for cross-spectra); and grey areas represent the $1\,\sigma$ sampling uncertainties due to cosmic variance.
+All of these spectra have been corrected for the mask coupling following the {\tt MASTER} approach~\citep{Hivon2002}.
+Notice that the \Planck\ lensing convergence map only contains information for multipoles $\ell > 8$~\citep[see][for details]{planck2014-a17}.
+The two maps based on the \wise\ catalogues (\wagn\ and \wg) exhibit some extra signal at the largest scales.
+We identify this with some systematic effect present in these catalogues and, therefore, as a baseline, we only consider multipoles $\ell > 9$ for these two surveys.
 This cut implies only a minor loss of the ISW signal, while permitting a more robust determination of it.
+The rest of the auto-spectra are in reasonably good agreement with the theoretical predictions.
+Notice that any mismatch on the auto-spectra could suffer, not only from systematic effects, but from an inaccurate description of the statistical properties of the catalogues.
+In this sense, cross-spectra are, in principle, less affected by systematics (at least, among catalogues from different experiments), and, therefore, are more useful for identifying possible problems in the adequacy of the galaxy redshift distribution and galaxy biases.
+We emphasise that, in this sense, the \Planck\ \kap\ map could in principle be a more robust LSS probe, since it does not suffer from these kinds of uncertainty and, therefore, its correlation with the rest of the surveys is very useful for highlighting potential issues related to the catalogue characterization.
+In this sense, from Fig.~\ref{fig:surveys_maps}, it seems that the measured cross-correlation of the lensing potential with the galaxy catalogues is very good, indicating that, within the current uncertainties, the description of the surveys is accurate.
 The three maps (\kap, \wagn, and \wg) shown in~Fig.~\ref{fig:surveys_maps} do not include the cut multipoles.